-Homeschooling special needs children is a hot topic with parents, whether they have begun the homeschool journey or are still considering their options.
+Homeschooling special needs students is a hot topic with parents, whether they have begun the homeschool journey or are still in the public school system.
 There are so many normal life issues with special needs children that it can seem overwhelming for parents to become responsible for their education, too.
 So I asked my fellow homeschool bloggers for their best advice and blog posts to encourage, inform, and inspire you if this is where you are.

 Before we begin with the homeschooling topics, I encourage you to read this heartfelt post by Patty at A Mother’s Random Thoughts called Surviving Autism: Joy Comes in the Morning.
 And then follow her blog for their journey.

 And one of my top pieces of advice to ANY homeschooling parent is to remember that There is No Such Thing as Behind in Homeschooling.

 In my 20+ years of homeschooling I have learned through personal experience as well as conversations with friends that there is hardly any obstacle to homeschooling that can’t be overcome.
 That includes families with a unique learner or children with learning disabilities.
 In my book, Anyone Can Homeschool, the first two chapters explain how very different the homeschool environment is from a typical public or private school.
 Plus, I devoted a chapter to the parents of special-needs children.
 In it you’ll read interviews with moms of special needs students who share their daily schedules, advice, and encouragement.